MichaelBelgium/mybb_to_flarum/README.md

 * Posts
 * Groups
 * Avatars (if specified)
-* Private messages (if required extension is installed - see to do)
+* Private messages (if required extension is installed)

 ## Instructions
 **This script has been tested with: MyBB v1.8.11 and Flarum v0.1.0-beta.6**